ellockie/lp-online-market/README.md

 - user authentication
 - min password length + password match requirements on signup
 - multitude of currencies (currently offered by fixer.io)
-- user credentials are stored locally
+- local storage of user credentials
+- user session persistence, via cookie
+- automatic redirections, based on session state
-- user listings also stored locally, on per-user basis
+- local storage of user listings, on per-user basis
 - check if user is already registetered

 Technologies used: